When to plant Phlox in Fulton County, KY

 Fulton County, Kentucky is in USDA Hardiness Zone 7b.
 The average last spring frost is March 30 and first fall frost is October 31.

-Fulton County County sits in USDA Zone 7b.
+Fulton County sits in USDA Zone 7b.
 Phlox grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Phlox grow in Fulton County County's climate?
+Can Phlox grow in Fulton County's climate?

 Your Fulton County Garden Planner — Free